devnom123/raftlab_assignment/Readme.md

 - **Create Tasks**: Create new tasks with a title, description, and status.
 - **Query Tasks**: Retrieve a list of tasks stored in the database.
 - **Real-time Communication**: Use WebSocket for real-time task updates.
+- **User authentication**: Authentication and authorization with JWT.

 ## Getting Started